Lasagna soup is loaded with all the familiar flavors of lasagna in soup form. It’s hearty, delicious, and sure to become a new favorite.

 I’m sorry, but if I’m searching for the true meaning of Christmas, I’m not looking for the answers on a cardboard cup brimming with a Caramel Brulée Latte.
 I’m just not.

 Obviously, this Lasagna Soup has absolutely nothing to do with with Starbucks or ombre red cups.
 However, it’s deliciously hearty and comes together in a snap.
-It’s the perfect cozy meal when paired with a fresh salad and warm baguette.
+It’s the perfect cozy meal when paired with a fresh salad and warm baguette or dinner rolls.
 And the leftovers are even better!

 I hope you make this Lasagna Soup for your family and enjoy it together, around your table, because spending time with those you love is something that is truly important.